lblundel/terraform-azure-rocky9/README.md

 - Generates and stores SSH keys locally.
 - Enables Azure DevTest Lab VM shutdown schedule with email notifications.
 - Supports custom tags for all resources.
+- Integrates with Ansible for post-provisioning automation (optional).

 ## Usage